Doctor of Philosophy (Ph.D.)

 - All applicants are required to submit scores from the Graduate Record Examinations (GRE) General Exam.
 These scores may be no more than five years old.
 Information and registration for the GRE can be found at ets.org/gre.
 The Concordia Seminary number for the GRE is R-6115-0.
 For Spanish applicants, the Examen de Admisión a Estudios de Posgrado (EXADEP) is required (ets.org/exadep).

-- For applicants whose native language is not English, please submit Test of English as a Foreign Language (TOEFL) test scores (ets.org/toefl).
+- For applicants whose native language is not English, please submit scores from the Test of English as a Foreign Language (TOEFL) test.
 The Concordia Seminary number for the TOEFL is R-6115-0.
+The Graduate School also accepts IELTS or Duolingo English Test scores in place of the TOEFL.

 Documents may be uploaded as attachments when submitting your application (limit of 10 total documents, 10 MB each), or documents may be sent to: email@example.com.